 This PDF is a map of the CIPP/E Body of Knowledge topics to the chapters in the book.
 It lists, in order, the chapters where most exam questions are coming from.
 This will really help you determine where to focus most of your study efforts.

 The IAPP produces new editions of textbooks on roughly a 2 year cycle yet the CIPP/E exam and body of knowledge are updated annually.
 This means the topics on the Body of Knowledge may not always correspond exactly with the chapters in the text book.

 We endeavour to direct you towards additional readings to help fill those gaps whenever we can.
-The current book was published in the first quarter of 2023 and the exam will next be updated in October 2023
+The current book was published in the first quarter of 2023 and the exam was last updated in October 2023

 Optional additional reading